Inflation set to hit all-time high as energy bills soared in April

-The financial pain felt by households is set to be laid bare on Wednesday as official figures showing how much prices are going up are released.
+The financial pain felt by households in the UK is set to be laid bare on Wednesday as official figures, showing how much prices are going up, are released.

 New data from the Office for National Statistics are expected to show that inflation hit 9.1% in the year to April, as measured by the consumer prices index (CPI), as energy bills soared during the month.